vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **8. Less time configuring.**

-Since Timber doesn't have to account for arbitrary log structures, it's incredibly useful out of the box – it can make assumptions about your log data.
-This means we immediately recognize log level, status and context data so things just work.
+Since Timber doesn't have to account for arbitrary log structures, it can make assumptions about your log data which makes it incredibly useful out of the box.
+Since we automatically recognize log level, status and context data things just work.

-**9. We're here to help**
+**9. We're here to help******

-The Timber team is here to help you.
-If you have custom requirements you should reach out to see if we can meet them.
+The Timber team is here to help you and that if you have custom requirements you should reach out to see if we can meet them.

 We hope that you enjoy using Timber as much as we enjoy building it.
 If you'd like to learn more head over to our [docs](/docs) or feel free to ping us at [hi@timber.io](mailto://hi@timber.io).